ManageIQ/manageiq-documentation/_includes/initial-login-changepw.md

 Change your password to ensure more private and secure access to
 {{ site.data.product.title_short }}.

-1. Browse to the URL for the login screen. (<https://xx.xx.xx.xx> on the virtual machine instance)
+1. Browse to the URL for the login screen.

 2. Click **Update Password** beneath the **Username** and **Password** text fields.